Good cheese starts with great milk

 The fermentation process means using cultures – or beneficial bacteria – to eat milk sugars and convert them to lactic acid.
 After the acid production begins, microbial rennet gets added in the mix.
 This is a vegetarian form of rennet and helps coagulate the cheese.
 It is really powerful stuff.
 Just a teaspoon will transform 100 gallons of liquid milk into a gel-like texture, which you’ll probably recognize as cheese curds.
 The warm milk temperatures help the rennet do it’s thing.

-Our fresh, spreadable chèvre is a crowd-pleaser.
+Our fresh, spreadable fromage blanc is a crowd-pleaser.
 We let the curds ripen overnight and then drain them in muslin bags.
-When after a day of draining, salt is mixed into the fresh curds and it is ready to be sold as fresh chevre.
+When after a day of draining, salt is mixed into the fresh curds and it is ready to be sold as a fresh cheese.
 It has a sweet, slightly tart flavor that’s still mild.
-People are often surprised it’s goat cheese when they taste it.
+People are often surprised how great it tastes when served on its own.
 We think it stands out in a crowd.

 When it comes to our aged cheese, a few more steps are involved.
 We create each wheel with a delicate hand.
 That means letting the rennet work faster so we can cut the curds in about an hour!
 With some cuts with our cheese harp – a cool cheese-making tool – we start the process of separating the curds and whey.
 After spending some time in molds, the curds get introduced to salt and are ripened in our aging rooms, from a few weeks to several months.
 All cheeses are pasteurized.